h5py/h5py/docs/swmr.rst

 The SWMR features allow simple concurrent reading of a HDF5 file while it is being written from another process.
-Prior to this feature addition it was not possible to do this as the file data and meta-data would not be syncrhonised and attempts to read a file which was open for writing would fail or result in garbage data.
+Prior to this feature addition it was not possible to do this as the file data and meta-data would not be synchronised and attempts to read a file which was open for writing would fail or result in garbage data.